uclahs-cds/package-OutSeekR/README.md

 The **OutSeekR** package implements a statistical approach to detecting outliers in RNA-seq and related data.

-The main function is `detect.outliers`.
-See `?detect.outliers` for an example.
+To get started, see `?detect.outliers` for a quick example.
+For a more detailed introduction, see the vignette `vignette('introduction', package = 'OutSeekR')`.

 ## License